koyo-nic/grass-course-veroa/exercises/01_getting_familiar/PITCHME.md

 @snapend
 ---

-Now I will ask you some questions?
+Now I will ask you some questions? @fa[smile-o fa-spin]

 <br>